Headless e-commerce, e.g. by the use of a Progressive Web App, is a technological answer to a solution without a fixed front end user interface.

 The micro service outside the platform is called via an API.
 In this way, you do not develop legacy code in a package, which means that an update in the future will be less labor and time intensive.

-You can continue testing and have to make a relatively small investment for new functionalities.
-This limits the ROI in the event of a negative result.
+You can continue testing and have to make a relatively small investment for new functionalities or innovations.
+This limits the negative effect on your e-commerce ROI in case the test doesn't bring success.

 Customers want seamless commerce, on every touchpoint, no matter if desktop website, shopping app, in-app buy on social media, market place, a brick and mortar store or on the tablet of a sales consultant.
 Therefore, it is no longer sufficient to only process orders via a web shop.
 Due to the disconnected architecture, it is possible to operate all channels more easily from one back end.
 For example, you can also set up a drop-shipment website in a new continent.